RishabhShukla1511/Sudoku-Solver/README.md

 Interested ones can give this a read - https://en.wikipedia.org/wiki/Sudoku

 ## About
 This is a generalized Sudoku Solver in C++ i.e. N X N Sudoku.
-User needs to enter the size of the Sudoku which is N and all entries.
 <ul>
+  <li> User needs to enter the size of the Sudoku which is N and all entries. </li>
 <li> The algorithm uses Backtracking to get to a possible solution </li>
   <ul>
     <li> It is possible to have many other solutions for the same Sudoku </li>